-- the packages unixODBC and unixODBC-dev >= 2.2.14
+The packages unixODBC and unixODBC-dev >= 2.2.14

-- configure ODBC.ini and ODBCINST.ini
+The ODBC.ini and ODBCINST.ini configurations files setup

 Multi row update is not supported, see test/test_update.py for an example

-Setup you python project and install sqlalchemy-exasol
+Setup your python project and install sqlalchemy-exasol

-> pip install sqlalchemy-exasol
+$ pip install sqlalchemy-exasol

 for turbodbc support:

-> pip install sqlalchemy-exasol[turbodbc]
+$ pip install sqlalchemy-exasol[turbodbc]

-Talk to EXASolution using SQLAlchemy
+Talk to the EXASOL DB using SQLAlchemy

-from sqlalchemy import create_engine e = create_engine("exa+pyodbc://A_USER:A_PASSWORD@192.168.1.2..8:1234/my_schema?CONNECTIONLCALL=en_US.UTF-8&driver=EXAODBC" e = create_engine(url) r = e.execute("select 42 from dual").fetchall()
+from sqlalchemy import create_engine url = "exa+pyodbc://A_USER:A_PASSWORD@192.168.1.2..8:1234/my_schema?CONNECTIONLCALL=en_US.UTF-8&driver=EXAODBC" e = create_engine(url) r = e.execute("select 42 from dual").fetchall()

 to use turbodbc as driver:

-from sqlalchemy import create_engine e = create_engine("exa+turbodbc://A_USER:A_PASSWORD@192.168.1.2..8:1234/my_schema?CONNECTIONLCALL=en_US.UTF-8&driver=EXAODBC" e = create_engine(url) r = e.execute("select 42 from dual").fetchall()
+from sqlalchemy import create_engine url = "exa+turbodbc://A_USER:A_PASSWORD@192.168.1.2..8:1234/my_schema?CONNECTIONLCALL=en_US.UTF-8&driver=EXAODBC" e = create_engine(url) r = e.execute("select 42 from dual").fetchall()

-- SELECT, INSERT, UPDATE, DELETE statements
+SELECT, INSERT, UPDATE, DELETE statements

-- you can even use the MERGE statement (see unit tests for examples)
+you can even use the MERGE statement (see unit tests for examples)

-- At least on Linux/Unix systems it has proven valuable to pass ‘CONNECTIONLCALL=en_US.UTF-8’ as a url parameter.
+At least on Linux/Unix systems it has proven valuable to pass ‘CONNECTIONLCALL=en_US.UTF-8’ as a url parameter.
 This will make sure that the client process (Python) and the EXASOL driver (UTF-8 internal) know how to interpret code pages correctly.

-- Always use all lower-case identifiers for schema, table and column names.
+Always use all lower-case identifiers for schema, table and column names.
 SQLAlchemy treats all lower-case identifiers as case-insensitive, the dialect takes care of transforming the identifier into a case-insensitive representation of the specific database (in case of EXASol this is upper-case as for Oracle)

-- As of EXASol client driver version 4.1.2 you can pass the flag ‘INTTYPESINRESULTSIFPOSSIBLE=y’ in the connection string (or configure it in your DSN).
+As of Exasol client driver version 4.1.2 you can pass the flag ‘INTTYPESINRESULTSIFPOSSIBLE=y’ in the connection string (or configure it in your DSN).
 This will convert DECIMAL data types to Integer-like data types.
 Creating integers is a factor three faster in Python than creating Decimals.